Migrant Children Strive to Learn Without School Access

 Esmeralda Rodríguez, left, and her sister, Jimena Rodríguez, live in a room at the shelter with their grandfather, Félix Chávez, who’s been their guardian for the past three years.

 Esmeralda is in fifth grade.
-She’s working on math homework her teacher brought several weeks ago, before the visits were suspended.
+She’s working on math homework her teacher brought several weeks ago.
 Jimena doesn’t know how to read or write.
 She says she won’t learn this year because she doesn’t have teachers.

 Esmeralda says their grandfather explained that they couldn’t go back to school because there was a very contagious disease.